LaurenDiana16/adapter/A2A_Readme.md

-## Functions changed to get adapter A2A messaging working
+## Functions in adapter/nanda_adapter/core/agent_bridge.py changed to get A2A messaging w/improvements working

 1.  send_to_agent:
 ```